ibm-cloud-docs/containers/cs_clusters.md

   ```
   {: pre}

-4. Check to see if VLANs for the zone already exist in the IBM Cloud infrastructure (SoftLayer) for this account.
+4. Check to see whether VLANs for the zone already exist in the IBM Cloud infrastructure (SoftLayer) for this account.
   ```
   ibmcloud ks vlans --zone <zone>
   ```